wheelhaus/wheelhaus-website-content/content/post/installing-an-xtracycle-hooptie-on-a-2012-surly-big-dummy.md

 <!-- image -->
 <a href="https://twitter.com/familyride/status/273485420585693184/photo/1"><img class="" src="/images/post/A8udioHCMAAbtUn.jpeg" alt=""></a>

-And that's how I installed a Hooptie on my Big Dummy.
+And that's how I installed an Xtracycle Hooptie on my Big Dummy.
 My youngest kid has let me know that the Hooptie is "his best" and there's a huge smile all over his face when riding in it.
 I don't think much has changed for my older kid but I do look forward to carting some of his friends around now.
 It is a bit weird to be riding a bike around without a front-mounted kids seat after 5 years of an [iBert][3] being a permanent fixture in our daily commute.
 I'll miss talking to the kid in the front but I know my boys will enjoy hanging out with each other on the back.

 [1]: http://www.xtracycle.com/cargo-bicycles/xtracycle-cargo-accessories/kids-and-family/hooptie.html
 [2]: http://www.youtube.com/watch?feature=player_embedded&v=ZegZIjVk8X8